 They needed to get rid of things and gave away a lot of their furniture to people in need.
 I was thrilled, as I got to go through all the rooms, too, and see if I could use things for my DIY projects.

 I took home a many pieces.
 One of them an old wicker basket I turned into a darling fall front porch decor.
-Several fully intact dressers and cupboards (tutorials on how to give them new life coming soon), an empty golden frame (same here), cushion covers, you name it.
+Several fully intact dressers and cupboards (HERE is the china cabinet makeover), an empty golden frame (see what I did to it HERE), cushion covers, you name it.
+While there I picked some flowers in her garden to make these darling keepsake wooden pendants.

 In her basement my eyes fell on a very old and brittle hanging shelf that had three drawers.
 It was obvious that the shelf couldn’t be saved, but the drawers were in a rather good shape.
 And here I was, all of a sudden gifted with the main ingredient for an awesome upcycling project that was high on my wish list for a long time.